That Hamilton Woman: Plot

 Following Nelson's maiden speech at the House of Lords, the crowds spot both Lady Nelson and Emma and gossip starts as to which he will go to first afterwards.
 It is here that they say "There is that Hamilton woman".
 Nelson chooses his wife, but Emma faints, and Lady Nelson ushers the carriage away.
 Against the pleas of his father, a clergyman of the Church of England, Lord Nelson separates from the enraged Lady Nelson, who vows she will never give him a divorce.

 Emma bears Nelson's child, but Nelson is called back to sea.
 Meanwhile, Sir William dies and Emma is left impoverished.
 When Nelson finds out, he is enraged and buys her a country house, where they live together.

 Napoleon declares himself Emperor of the French and the war restarts.
-Nelson leaves to confront he French Navy off the coast of Spain.
+Nelson leaves to confront the French Navy off the coast of Spain.
 The fleet sing "Heart of Oak" as Nelson raises the signal "England expects that every man will do his duty".
-Captain Hardy warns Nelson that wearing admiral's insignia could attract snipers, but Nelson insists.
+Captain Hardy warns Nelson that wearing his multitude of decorations could attract snipers, but Nelson insists, as he earned them in combat.

 The Battle of Trafalgar begins, a huge, ferocious battle between the opposing fleets.
 Nelson is shot through the spine by a sniper and taken below deck.
 "Poor Emma, what will become of her?" he muses.
 Outside, Admiral Villeneuve's flagship surrenders and the fighting continues despite 14 enemy ships destroyed or captured.
 Nelson orders them to continue until 20 are lost.
-After 18, he says, "We have a great victory" and dies.
+After 18, he says, "Thank God.
+I have done my duty" and dies.

 In England, Hardy goes to Emma and describes the battle, but starts weeping and reveals Nelson's death.
 Considering her life over, she spirals into poverty and alcoholism.